RocketsAreNostalgic/wp-duplicate-detector/README.md

 # Duplicate Detector

-Adds a the ability to detect duplicate titles to posts, pages and custom post types.
+Adds a the ability to detect duplicate titles in posts, pages and custom post types.

 ## Requirements
-* PHP >= 5.3
+* PHP >= 5.6